My Policy Priorities

 Remedying the housing crisis

 The most dominant driver of rising housing costs is the pervasiveness of private equity firms in the real estate and rental markets.
-Firms such as Blackstone Group, KKR, The Carlyle Group, and others buy up, land, apartment complexes, and single-family homes that they intend to use as rental properties and investment assets, driving up home prices and pushing everyday Americans out of the housing market and jacking up rent across the nation.
+Firms such as Blackstone Group, KKR, The Carlyle Group, and others buy up, land, apartment complexes, and single-family homes that they intend to use as rental properties and investment assets, driving up home prices, pushing everyday Americans out of the housing market, and jacking up rent across the nation.
 Meanwhile, American families just want an affordable place to call home.
 If this is the effect that these financial behemoths have on the real estate market, it is impermissible to allow them to participate in it.

 Term Limits for Congressmen and Justices

-Investment in beneficial Industries and Technologies
+Investment in beneficial industries and technologies

-From the mouths of politicians, we often hear promises to support legacy industries like big oil, be it through direct subsidies, tax breaks, or lax regulations, but the pragmatic and forward-thinking strategy is to aggressively support the development of the emerging cutting-edge industries that will improve lives and propel us into the future.
+From the mouths of politicians, we often hear promises to support legacy industries like big oil, be it through direct subsidies, tax breaks, or lax regulations, but the pragmatic and forward-thinking strategy is to aggressively support the development of the emerging cutting-edge industries that will improve lives, drive growth, and propel us into the future.
 This is doubly important for regions of the US that, with the right investment, could see new industries with massive growth potential replace waning industries that residents rightfully fear losing.
-Investments in industries like next gen nuclear energy, multi-story indoor farming, green energy manufacturing, and aerospace innovation can not only produce technologies that improve our lives but bring us economic prosperity through the export of the very same technologies and their associated manufactured products.
+Investments in industries like next gen nuclear energy, multi-story indoor farming, renewable energy manufacturing, and aerospace innovation can not only produce technologies that improve our lives but bring us economic prosperity through the export of the very same technologies and their associated manufactured products.

 Removing Big Money from Elections